raguay/LaunchScripts/README.md

 - Launch a NPM script in a directory with a `package.json` file.
 - Set the shell initializing script to setup the environment properly.
 - Currently, only tested under macOS.
+- Run a command line and save them in a history buffer.

 ### Features Still in the Works

-- Run a command line and save them in a history buffer.
+- Run Gulp commands